 Building a new home takes time – usually anywhere from six to twelve months or more.
 So, if you need to move into a home quickly, buying an existing home is your best option.
 On the other hand, if you’re not in a hurry, waiting could bring you your dream home!

 One of the benefits of building a home vs buying a fixer-upper is that you can personalize it to meet your space and usage needs.
 For example, if you need doorways to accommodate a wheelchair, you can have them designed that way.
 You get to choose everything from the floor plan to the paint colors to the fixtures and finishes.
-If you buy an existing home, you will have to make the changes after purchase.
+If you buy an existing home, you will have to do it yourself or hire a contractor.
+For smaller jobs in the Atlanta area, you can consider hiring help such as a handyman in Madison to make the changes after purchase.

 Another thing to consider is ongoing maintenance.
 An older home will likely require more upkeep than a newer one.
 For example, you may need a Level 2 Electrician to redo all the main connections just to make sure it’s safe and to code.
 If you’re not handy or don’t have the time to do repairs and maintenance, buying a new home may be a better option for you.